NBC LX Home

+NBC True CRMZ is an American digital subchannel network, airing true crime documentary programming.

-NBC LX Home is a free ad-supported streaming television (FAST) streaming channel and a former American digital subchannel network.
-The channel is a brand for original home and lifestyle content, originally for the NBCUniversal-owned television stations.
+The channel, originally known as LX, later LX News and NBC LX Home, is a brand for original home and lifestyle content, originally for the NBCUniversal-owned television stations.
 LX is short for Local X, with the "X" standing for "exponential".
 NBC LX Home is a part of the station group's multicast division LXTV, led by senior vice president Meredith McGinn, content strategy vice president Matt Goldberg and managing editor Meagan Harris.

-NBC LX Home is available on over-the-top for Peacock, FuboTV, Xumo, Samsung TV Plus, and to viewers of The Roku Channel, social media and via its website.
-It was available on terrestrial television and Xfinity cable in select television markets.

 In July 2024, NBC LX Home on over-the-air television stations was rebranded as NBC American Crimes, a format airing true crime programming.
-A new iteration of NBC LX Home launched on free ad-supported streaming television afterwards.
+A new iteration of NBC LX Home launched on free ad-supported streaming television (FAST) afterwards.
+In September 2025, the channel rebranded to its current moniker, retaining the American Crimes branding on its FAST channel counterpart.

+NBC American Crimes is available on over-the-top for Peacock, FuboTV, Xumo, Samsung TV Plus, and to viewers of The Roku Channel, social media and via its website.
+NBC True CRMZ is available on terrestrial television and Xfinity cable in select television markets.